-Artificial intelligence chips, or AI chips, are being increasingly used for autonomous processes, smart devices, telecommunications, and much more.
+Artificial intelligence accelerator chips, or AI accelerator chips, are being increasingly used for autonomous processes, smart devices, telecommunications, and much more.
 According to McKinsey & Company, it’s estimated that by 2025, AI-related semiconductors could reach $67 billion in annual sales - approximately 20% of computer chip demand.

 With deep learning models getting bigger and AI-powered devices getting smaller, it becomes essential to have chips that allow AI applications to exist.
 From the largest providers of cloud computing to small start-ups, specialized hardware is needed to speed up AI applications like deep learning, neural networks, and machine learning.